Michaelgwei86/effulgencetech-aws-cicd/README.md

     - Cluster security group

 ## IAM Service Roles
-- Autoscaling Role
+- Autoscaling Role (Autoscaling role to verify the instance frequently and set u the autoscaling as required)
+    - aws-cicd-demo-asg-role
-- EC2 Role
+- EC2 Role (For the EC2 instances to run ECS agent and register instances to ECS)
-- EC2RoleInstanceProfile
+    - aws-cicd-ec2-role
+- Task Execution Role ( Task execution role to pull images from ECR, push logs to CloudWatch)
-- ECS Role
+- ECS Role (For ECS cluster to manage AWS resources)
+    - aws-cicd-demo-ecs-role

 ## Fargate Service
 Deploy an ECS service on  AWS Fargate